Frequently Asked Questions

 What percentage of a typical first-year class will return for their sophomore year?

-About 94 percent stay after their first year, thanks in large part to our unique schedule and location.
+About 96 percent stay after their first year, thanks in large part to our unique schedule and location.
 Choosing Colorado College is an intentional choice; most students investigate, long before they enroll, whether the Block Plan is right for them.
-We also have a robust advising program, allowing students to navigate their first year with help from a professor.
+We also have a robust advising program, allowing students to navigate their first year with help from a professor and an upperclassmen mentor.

 How do courses under the Block Plan transfer in and out?

-Because the Block Plan, begun in 1970, is a widely recognized scheduling system, students who choose to transfer from Colorado College do not have difficulty receiving appropriate credit at the schools to which they are transferring.
+Because the Block Plan, launched at CC in 1970, is a widely recognized scheduling system, students who choose to transfer from Colorado College do not have difficulty receiving appropriate credit at the schools to which they are transferring.
 One block is equivalent to four semester hours or six quarter hours.

 Can I get credit for AP, IB, or other college courses?